 - Expand the mental health workforce – 800 mental health therapists embedded in primary care by March 2018, rising to over 1500 by March 2019.

 - Reform of mental health commissioning so that local mental health providers control specialist referrals and redirect around £350 million of funding.
 Enables expansion of local services and reduction of inappropriate out-of-area placements.

 - Mental health providers to work with their local councils in same way as acute hospitals to reduce delayed discharges for people stuck in psychiatric inpatient units.

 - Clear performance goals for ICSs and mental health providers, matched by unprecedented transparency using the new mental health dashboard (37).
 ICS ratings published in July 2016.

 - Support the development of the Children and Young People’s Green Paper due for publication in autumn 2017.

-- Single national programme management team led by a national mental health director and national clinical director, aligning the work of NHS England, NHS Improvement, Health Education England, Public Health England, and the other Arm’s Length Bodies.
+- Single national programme management team led by a national mental health director and national clinical director, aligning the work of NHS England, Health Education England, Public Health England, and the other Arm’s Length Bodies.
 We will also continue to work closely with our key partners, including Mind, Young Minds, the Mental Health Foundation and the Royal College of Psychiatrists.

 - See our full mental health implementation plan (38).